by Arnie Schoenberg

 * website for the FDA's Cellular, Tissue, and Gene Therapies Advisory Committee

-Using what you've learned, find a recent campaign calling for the labeling of genetically modified foods (e.g. Just Label It), and write a letter to the appropriate policymaker, arguing for, or against, the legislation/action.
+Using what you've learned, find a recent campaign calling for the labeling of genetically modified foods (e.g. Just Label It, salmon and pigs, etc.), and write a letter to the appropriate policymaker, arguing for, or against, the legislation/action.

 READ THE SECTION CALLED "SELECTION AGAINST BOTH HOMOZYGOTES" FROM DENNIS O'NEIL NATURAL SELECTION

 Anthropology is holistic because it covers many branches of knowledge.
-To understand sickle cell anemia we need look at the smallest change in a base pair, and at the global migration of alleles.
+To understand sickle cell anemia, we need look at the smallest change in a base pair, and at the global migration of alleles.
 We need to look two thousand years back in time to a transition from hunter-gatherers to horticulturalists, to the racial discrimination of the 20th Century.
-We apply the knowledge to the most deadly disease on the planet, and to mixology.
+We apply the knowledge to the deadliest disease on the planet, and to mixology.

 * skim the medical literature on sickle cell anemia and click on the location to get a sense of what a gene is